 The 2021 interns with past advisor, Tim Harvey

 BFIN-458, Commercial Bank Management, has been designed with community banking in mind.
 The course focuses on the career skills needed for entry-level bankers and future bank managers.
 Students learn cash flow analysis, commercial and consumer lending, lien perfection, banking laws and regulations, bank financial management, and bank financial analysis.
 The course is primarily intended for seniors, but it may also be taken by second-semester juniors in preparation for summer banking internships.

-In late 2017, an advisory council consisting of both industry and MSU representatives was formed to help guide the future direction of the program.
-Members of the Advisory Council:
+In late 2017, an advisory committee consisting of both industry and MSU representatives was formed to help guide the future direction of the program.

 - Gordon Johnson, American Bank

 - Tim Schreiber, Farmers State Bank

 - Jim Ness, First Security Bank

 - Tom Christnacht, First Security Bank of Deer Lodge

 - Bob Galt, First State Bank of Malta

 - Justin Skillman, Manhattan Bank